G10xy/G10xy/README.md

 → Hacker by Night
 → Architect Dreamer
 → LLM Whisperer
-→ Next SkyNet Intern
+→ SkyNet Intern Wannabe
-→ HITL Wannabe in the Age of Agents
+→ HITL apprentice in the Age of Agents
 ```